-- It makes God (the judge) to be unaware of the facts of the case.
+- It makes God (the judge) to be unaware of or ignoring the facts of the case.

 True justification is not achieved by transferring the blame to someone else even if they are willing to take that blame but by having a new heart and mind, by being healed of what was wrong, being set right.
 This glossary takes the position that Biblical justification is to be set right in relation to God as opposed to it being a strictly legal transaction.
 This is reflected in some translations such as: